 speaker

 President and Chief Executive Officer

-No nothing nothing that's preventing us from taking the step I mean again you know we continue as I said it really all starts with the economics and and that we're in a much better position right now so you know we're examining different parts of the field and trying to test some new things and you know push the boundaries a little bit around the field so I you know it seems to me before we go out and pay you know four or five six million or whatever per undrilled location that we should probably take a closer look within the acreage that we already own so as I mentioned we gathered a lot of data some surface and also from some of the assets that we've acquired in the northern part of Gittings, southern part of Gittings and as we integrate and optimize some of the learnings from those assets it should allow us to expand some of the boundaries of the field and actions that we've already taken around not just the cost but but also some of the optimization around inventory etc. I think it's led to us adding you know tens of thousands of incremental lateral feed toward drilling inventory and over time it'll likely amount to multiples of that so we continue to test some concepts and I think it's it's going to go well for us over time.
+No, nothing that's preventing us from taking the step.
+I mean, again, you know, we continue – as I said, it really all starts with the economics and that we're in a much better position right now.
+So – know we're examining different parts of the field and trying to test uh some new things and um you know push the boundaries a little bit around the field so i you know it seems to me before we go out and pay you know four or five six million or whatever per undrilled location that we should probably take a closer look within the acreage that we already own um So, as I mentioned, we gathered a lot of data subsurface and also from some of the eight assets that we've acquired in the northern part of Giddings, southern part of Giddings, and as we integrate and optimize some of the learnings from those assets, it should allow us to expand some of the boundaries of the field.
+And actions that we've already taken around not just the cost but also some of the optimization around inventory, et cetera, I think have led to us adding tens of thousands of incremental lateral feed to our drilling inventory.
+And over time, it'll likely amount to multiples of that.
+So we continue to test some concepts, and I think it's going to go well for us over time.

+speaker